Alexander1022/Alexander1022/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Python and C projects
+- 🔭 I’m currently working on Python
 - 🌱 I’m currently learning C# and doing web apps.
 - I have a lot of ideas and want to collaborate with people.